-I’m currently exploring Macedonia and Albania as safely as possible in the fall of 2020.
+I’m currently exploring Macedonia as safely as possible in the fall of 2020.
 On Day #11 of 100 Days of Travel, I’m heading up into the hills.
 Perched on the side of the mountain, I arrived in the highest town in the Balkans for a short two-day visit.
 It may be small, but there is plenty to see is this historic Macedonian town.

 The Town Of Kruševo

 Kruševo itself is endlessly photogenic.
 Split by a small river, the houses climb up the steep hillsides in a pleasing pattern of red tiled roofs.
 You’ll find bars, restaurants, and shops in the center of town along with a strenuous hike every time you step out the front door.